NiklasPor/rxjs-boost/README.md

 ---

-Visit the [official documentation](https://rxjs-boost.vercel.app) and have a look at the collection of operators.
+Visit the [official documentation](https://rxjs-boost.vercel.app) and have a look at the collection of operators and utils.
 Or get started with one of the few below:

 - [catchIf](https://rxjs-boost.vercel.app/modules/_catch_if_.html)
 - [retryWithDelay](https://rxjs-boost.vercel.app/modules/_retry_with_delay_.html)